srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 ## Lab Scenario

-Our asset tracking solution is getting bigger, and provisioning devices one by one (even through DPS) cannot scale.
-We want to use DPS to enroll many devices automatically and securely using x.509 certificate authentication.
-Within our solution, we will use sensors to track our assets being transported.
-Each time a sensor is added in a transportation box, it will auto provision through DPS.
-We want to have a metric for the warehouse manager of how many boxes were "tagged" and need to count the Device Connected events from IoT Hub.
+Contoso's Asset Monitoring and Tracking Solution is working great.
+The system provides continuous monitoring throughout the packaging and shipping process.
+You have implemented Group Enrollments within DPS to provision devices at scale, and when the container arrives at the destination, the IoT device "decommissioned" through DPS so that it can re-used for future shipments.

-In this lab, you will setup a Group Enrollment within Device Provisioning Service (DPS) using a Root CA x.509 certificate chain.
-You will configure the linked IoT Hub to using monitoring to track the number of connected devices and telemetry messages sent, as well as send connection events to a log.
+In this lab, you will implement monitoring to track the number of connected devices and telemetry messages sent, as well as send connection events to a log.
 Additionally you will create an alert that will be triggered based upon the average number of devices connected.
-You will the configure 10 simulated IoT Devices that will authenticate with DPS using a Device CA Certificate generated on the Root CA Certificate chain.
+You will configure 10 simulated IoT Devices that will authenticate with DPS using a Device CA Certificate generated on the Root CA Certificate chain.
 The IoT Devices will be configured to send telemetry to the the IoT Hub.

 ## Lab Introduction